HMS Irresistible (1898)

-Following the outbreak of World War I, Irresistible, along with the squadron, was assigned to the Channel Fleet.
+Following the outbreak of the First World War, Irresistible, along with the squadron, was assigned to the Channel Fleet.
 After operations with the Dover Patrol, during which she bombarded German forces in northern France, she was assigned to the Dardanelles Campaign in February 1915.
 She took part in numerous unsuccessful attacks on the Ottoman forts guarding the Dardanelles in February and March.
 These operations included several raids by landing parties to destroy Ottoman coastal artillery batteries.
 On 18 March, she struck a naval mine that caused extensive flooding and disabled her engines.
 Without power, she began to drift into the range of Turkish guns, which laid down a withering fire.
 Attempts to tow her failed, so her surviving crew was evacuated and Irresistible was abandoned and eventually sank.
 Her crew suffered around 150 killed in the sinking.

 Design

 The design for the Formidable class was prepared in 1897; it was an incremental improvement over the preceding Majestic and Canopus classes.
 Formidable adopted the larger size of the Majestics, while taking the stronger Krupp armour of the Canopus design.
 In addition, the new design incorporated longer (and thus more powerful) main and secondary guns and an improved hull form.
 These characteristics produced a ship with better armour protection than either earlier class, and the same high speed of Canopus.

 Irresistible was 431 ft 9 in long overall, with a beam of 75 ft and a draught of 25 ft 11 in.
 She displaced 14500 LT normally and up to 15800 LT fully loaded.
 Her crew numbered 780 officers and ratings.
 The Formidable-class ships were powered by a pair of 3-cylinder triple-expansion engines, with steam provided by twenty Belleville boilers.
 The boilers were trunked into two funnels located amidships.
 The Formidable-class ships had a top speed of 18 kn from 15000 ihp.

 Irresistible had a main battery of four 12 in 40-calibre guns mounted in twin-gun turrets fore and aft; these guns were mounted in circular barbettes that allowed all-around loading or elevation.
 The ships also mounted a secondary battery of twelve 6 in 45-calibre guns mounted in casemates, in addition to ten 12-pounder 3 in guns and six 3-pounder 47 mm guns for defence against torpedo boats.
 As was customary for battleships of the period, she was also equipped with four 18 in torpedo tubes submerged in the hull.

 Irresistible had an armoured belt that was 9 in thick; the transverse bulkheads on either end of the belt were 9 to 12 in thick.
 Her main battery turret sides were 8 to 10 in thick, atop 12 in barbettes, and the casemate battery was protected with 6 in of Krupp steel.
 Her conning tower had 14 in thick sides as well.
 She was fitted with two armoured decks, 1 and 3 in thick, respectively.